sam-atkins/slowking/README.md

   - e.g. `self.benchmarks = repository.SqlAlchemyRepository(self.session)`

 ## Open Issues

+None

+## Closed Issues

+### Concurrent DB connection issues

+Resolved by not injecting the UoW into bootstrap.
+Instead the handler instantiates its own UoW i.e. it is a session just for that handler.

 ```
 sqlalchemy.exc.InvalidRequestError: Object '<Benchmark at 0xffff8d290fd0>' is already attached to session '5' (this is '6')